An Assessment of the Overlooked Dangers of Template Engines: Template Engines And SSTI In The Wild

 \section{Template Engines And SSTI In The Wild}

-Before diving into the specifics of how template engines work, we want to show some information related to this technology's wide adoption, prevalence, and impact in the modern web application landscape.
+Before diving into the specifics of how template engines work, we gather and show statistics related to this technology adoption, prevalence, and impact in the modern web application landscape.
 This section is divided into four parts: the first is centered around template engine usage, and the other three focus on the problems related to this technology, namely SSTI and RCE.
-As a first remark about the popularity of template engines, we want to estimate how many engines exist and how each year the amount grows.
-Figure~\ref{sec:background:fig:templatesgithub} shows how many result repositories we find searching \texttt{template engine} on GitHub.
-We divide the results by the creation date of the repositories, considering years from $2008$ to $2022$.
+Figure~\ref{fig:templatesgithub} shows how many repositories we find searching \texttt{template engine} on GitHub.
+We divide the results by the creation date of the repositories, considering years from $2008$ to $2024$.
 We present each year's repository count and a cumulative total.
-While not every repository in the results pertains to template engines, it is reasonable to infer a consistent annual rise in the number of template engines.
+While not every repository in the results is a template engine, it is reasonable to infer a consistent annual rise in the number of template engines.
 This trend signifies that, despite the abundance of existing template engines, new ones are continually emerging.
-This is due to the nature of template engines, which can vary in many ways with one another.
-Consequently, there is a pressing need for an automated mechanism to evaluate and classify their robustness against RCE.
+This is due to the nature of template engines, which can vary in the way they function and in how efficient and fast they are.